The story of your health is yours to manage.

 Your personal health information includes your current health information plus your medical records.
 Here are seven tips to help you keep it all under control.

 Tip 1.
-You own your health information
+You have a right to access your health information

 Under BC law, health care providers must keep records of the medical care they give you.
 The records must include the reason for your visit.
 They must also clearly describe any investigations ordered, any diagnosis made, and any treatment or medication the provider recommended.

-You own this information about your health.
 You have the right to see the records created by your health care providers, except in a few specific circumstances.
 We explain these in our page on accessing your medical records.

 Tip 2.
 You can request a copy of your medical records